 Quick tips, ideas and way to boost your social media presence:

 - Ask your clients to link to your Facebook / Instagram page

 - Sign up on Google+ and Google Local

 - Link all accounts back to your website

 Do not commit to more content than you have time to manage.
 As an idea, have a set time once a week where you post to your website blog and social media sites.

 Other ways to increase your turnover

-As a fitness professional there are plenty of ways to earn a secondary revenue.
+As a fitness professional, there are plenty of ways to earn a secondary revenue.
 Sundried have a personal trainer partnership program as an example ( https://www.sundried.com/pages/personaltrainer ).
-This means your clients can be introduced to our activewear brand through yourself and you will receive commission on any sales.
-Sundried is set-up and run by personal trainers so we understand to turn your personal trainer business into a full time venture you need to be thinking outside the box.
+This means your clients can be introduced to our activewear brand through yourself and you will receive a commission on any sales.
+Sundried is set-up and run by personal trainers so we understand to turn your personal trainer business into a full-time venture you need to be thinking outside the box.
 And not spending cash on things you do not need.
 There is no cost to be a partner with Sundried.
 Get in touch with Jess to find out more.